snisarg/snisarg.github.io/_posts/2019-11-16-questions-i-ask-myself.markdown

 ## Generally
 1. What is the purpose, outcome, or the expected end state for the things you are doing?
 1. What would you do if you weren't afraid?

+## Links
+### Everyday
+* More forward looking and goal oriented than introspective: https://twitter.com/JeffBooth/status/1344712526919991296